OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 ## 10. License

-Copyright ©2023 Amazon.com Inc. or Affiliates (“Amazon”).
+Copyright ©2023 Amazon.com Inc. or Affiliates ("Amazon").

-This Agreement sets forth the terms under which Amazon is making the Open Job Description Specification (“the Specification”) available to you.
+This Agreement sets forth the terms under which Amazon is making the Open Job Description Specification ("the Specification") available to you.

 ### 10.1.
 Copyrights